You've applied to UC Berkeley! Now what?

 3. Once you successfully login, you will need to follow the prompts to set your password.

-4. Every time you come back to MAP@Berkeley, you will need only the password you created and your email application ID.
+4. Every time you come back to MAP@Berkeley, you will need only the password you created and your email address.

 If you forget your password, click on "Forgot your Password?" and follow the prompts.